 The short answer — it depends.
 There are no strict limits or rules about how long your live stream should be.
-It can vary depending on the video’s goal, type, and target audience.
+It can vary depending on the video’s goal, type and target audience.
 Also, don’t forget about the limitations of streaming platforms.

 What defines the perfect video length

 First, think about what you want to share with people.
-Maybe you want to chit-chat about the recent events in your life?
-Or cover a big, complex topic, like climate change?
+Maybe you want to chitchat about the recent events in your life.
+Or cover a big, complex topic like climate change.
 Sharing tips and practices can take less time than a deep, versatile conversation.
 Define the topic of your future live streams and move to the next step.

 Type of content

-Live streaming platform
+Live streaming platforms